Maths

 – Teacher

 We utilise various schemes to aid in our delivery.
 Our Mathematics curriculum planning follows Maths No Problem supplemented with White Rose Maths, and TT Rock stars.
-This ensures that our students are following the complete National Curriculum.
+This ensures that our pupils are following the complete National Curriculum.
 We then take the objectives and differentiate accordingly to meet individual’s needs.
 Each day is supported with a focused arithmetic session.

-Our set of key non-negotiables for every teacher and classroom in mathematics strives to ensure clear expectations, rigour, great presentation and a clear/fluid learning journey, which allows all students whatever their starting points to reason about maths and apply their learnt skills.
+Our set of key non-negotiables for every teacher and classroom in mathematics strives to ensure clear expectations, rigour, great presentation and a clear/fluid learning journey, which allows all pupils whatever their starting points to reason about maths and apply their learnt skills.

 Key Stage 3